 Most synthetic treatments for thrips are really quite nasty, which makes sense, as thrips can be hard to get rid of.
 I wouldn’t spray Orthene (acephate) or any other organophosphate pesticide in any place humans go.
 Seriously, chronic nerve damage is not cute.

-There is one synthetic control that isn’t quite as bad as the others, called Bayer Insect Control for Trees and Shrubs.
+Bayer Insect Control for Trees and Shrubs is recommended frequently because of the ease of application and effectiveness.
 Its main ingredient is imidacloprid, and there’s a liquid concentrate you can water into the soil.
 The plant takes up the pesticide from its roots and holds it in its leaves so that any insect that eats your plant will die, but it won’t harm people that touch the leaves or birds that fly onto the plant.

-Three problems with it: one is that it kills earthworms and beneficial soil microbes, which are like your best friends when it comes to keeping plants healthy – they break down the organic and mineral matter in your soil into usable nutrients for your plants, and keep soil fluffy and aerated.
+Other problems with it: it kills earthworms and beneficial soil microbes, which are like your best friends when it comes to keeping plants healthy – they break down the organic and mineral matter in your soil into usable nutrients for your plants, and keep soil fluffy and aerated.